-2. Bread and Butter
+3. Bread and Butter

-The exclamation of "bread and butter" can also be used in groups as long as they can be broken up in an even number.
+The exclamation of "bread and butter" can also be used in groups as long as they can be broken up into an even number.
 It might sound silly, but it gives comfort to those who wish to let the universe know that nothing will keep them parted from those they love.

-3. Out of Sight
+4. Out of Sight

-My mother, to this day, will go to the window and wave to as we are leaving, but will then retreat to her chair before we drive away.
+My mother, to this day, will go to the window and wave as we are leaving but will then retreat to her chair before we drive away.
 Since this acorn didn't fall far from the superstitious tree, I find myself turning my back before anyone I care about is out of my line of vision.
 Better to be safe than sorry.

-4. White Animals
+5. White Animals

 To encounter a white animal, especially one that is out of place in its surroundings, is considered an omen of bad things yet to come.
 Normally, when a white animal would appear out of nowhere, our family would brace itself for tragedy.

-The first time I remember hearing this particular superstition was when we were watching a flock of blackbirds that had decided to light in our front yard.
+The first time I remember hearing about this particular superstition was when we were watching a flock of blackbirds that had decided to land in our front yard.
 I recall my mother's reaction when a flash of white feathers suddenly became visible in the otherwise black horde; her face turned almost as pale as the ghostly bird.

 Even as a child, I assumed that the white bird was an albino.
 My mother, on the other hand, immediately prepared herself for bad news.
-Such a sight was extremely rare and the bird was glaringly out of place.
+Such a sight was extremely rare, and the bird was glaringly out of place.

 No horrifying deaths occurred as a result of the bird's appearance, but our family did experience a minor mishap in the days immediately following its visit.
-It began when my father decided to go hunting alone one morning; something he rarely ever did.
+It began when my father decided to go hunting alone one morning—something he rarely ever did.
 We only started to worry when the sun went down and no one had heard from him.